Walmart is bringing shoppable fashion to TikTok

 “If you’re watching a TikTok video and somebody’s got a piece of apparel or an item on it that you really like, what if you could just quickly purchase that item?”
 Walmart CEO Doug McMillon said on CNBC’s Squawk Box in October.
 “That’s what we’re seeing happen in countries around the world.
 And it’s intriguing to us, and we would like to be part of it.”

-According to TechCrunch, Walmart is considering the event a test drive for its new concept, and will not share revenue with TikTok.
+According to TechCrunch, Walmart is considering the event a test-drive for its new concept, and will not share revenue with TikTok.